Posterior Sampling Reinforcement Learning with Gaussian Processes for Continuous Control: Sublinear Regret Bounds for Unbounded State Spaces: Preliminaries

-\end{assumption} The assumption that $c(\vx,\vx)$ is positive is just for convenience.
-It ensures that the prior/posterior variance at every point is non-zero, so we don't have to be careful about dividing by the variance.
-We will also assume that the kernel is H\"{o}lder continuous. \begin{assumption}[Smooth kernel] There exist positive constants $L > 0$ and $\alpha \in (0, 1]$ such that for all $\vx, \vy, \vz \in \sR^{d_s + d_a}$,
+The assumption that $c(\vx,\vx)$ is positive is just for convenience.
+It ensures that the prior and posterior variance at every point is non-zero, so we don't have to be careful about dividing by the variance.
+We will also assume that the kernel is H\"{o}lder continuous.